 Click Apply to implement the guest 802.1x VLAN.
-Once properly configured, the Guest VLAN Name and associated ports will be listed in the lower part of the window, as seen in the example above.
+Once properly configured, the Guest VLAN Name and associated ports will be listed in the lower part of the window.

 NOTE: For more information and configuration examples for the 802.1X Guest VLAN function, please refer to the Guest VLAN Configuration Example located on the D-Link website.